firozkhan18/databases/redis.md

 You can easily build complex systems on top of Redis, here is a sample list :

-User defined indexing schemes
+- User defined indexing schemes
-Message queues with real time new element notification Directed and undirected graph stores for following or friending systems Real-time publish/subscribe notification systems Real-time analytics backends
+- Message queues with real time new element notification
+- Directed and undirected graph stores for following or friending systems
+- Real-time publish/subscribe notification systems
+- Real-time analytics backends
-Bloom filter servers
+- Bloom filter servers
-Task queues and job systems
+- Task queues and job systems
-High score leaderboards
+- High score leaderboards
-User ranking systems
+- User ranking systems
-Hierarchical/tree structured storage systems Individual personalized news or data feeds for your users Features of the w3resource Redis tutorials
+- Hierarchical/tree structured storage systems
+- Individual personalized news or data feeds for your users'

+### Features of the w3resource Redis tutorials

 In this series of tutorials we have covered Redis 3.0.5 in detail.
 While creating this, we have take care that learners can master the basics of Redis.